Sunday 19 June 2022, 2pm

 Also on the bill, a rare solo performance from the one and only Eddie Prévost, ahead of the release of new solo release, 'Collider', on Matchless Recordings.

-Li Song is a London-based musician and software engineer.
+Li Song is a London-based musician and computer programmer.
 He performs improvised music with his computer and composes music using electronics and acoustic instruments.
 His collaborative project with Zhu Wenbo, No Performance, focuses on compositions using environment sounds, acoustic instruments, computer algorithms, and random sequence.
-He is also a member of computer network music ensemble and research group, [ _ _ _ ] (with Jia Liu and Shuoxin Tan), focusing on algorithmic collaboration.
+He is also a member of computer network music ensemble and research group, [ _ _ _ ], focusing on algorithmic collaboration.
+Recent works include Two Snare Drums (Infant Tree 2022), [ _ _ _ ] (with Jia Liu and Shuoxin Tan, SUPERPANG 2022) and Text (with Zhu Wenbo, Zoomin' Night 2021).

-She has made work for theatres, galleries and other spaces, including streets, a bar, a karaoke, a residential flat, and online.
-Her work has been performed/exhibited internationally, including the UK, China, Germany, Czech Republic and Italy.
+As a performer and director, she has made encounters with audiences in theatres, galleries and other spaces, including a park, a beach, a karaoke club, a flat, and online.
+Her work has been presented internationally, including the UK, China, Germany, Italy, Czech Republic and Slovakia.

 Eddie Prévost began his life in music as a jazz drummer.
 A recurring interest in this form has been maintained, although always with an experimental ethos.
 Along the way he has maintained his fifty-year plus experimental credentials with AMM and numerous other improvisation projects, including his now twenty-year long weekly workshop.
 But drumming has generally been backgrounded to his experimental percussion work.
 More though, is to be expected of his drumming in 2020 on forthcoming multi-CD album: The Unexpected Alchemy.
 A part of this Krakow festival recording features the drums and saxophone trio of Ken Vandermark, Hamid Drake, and Eddie Prévost.
 His most recent released recordings include AMM’s: An Unintended Legacy, and a duo with John Butcher - Visionary Fantasies, both on Matchless Recordings.
 Also, a solo percussion LP on the Earshots label called Matching Mix.
 Later, in 2020 he meets with Jason Yarde and Nathan Moore, while in March concerts and recording will hear him drumming with US guitarist Henry Kaiser and saxophonist Binker Golding.